GuillaumeLegendre/docker-1.9/README.md

 https://medium.com/@fbzga/how-to-cache-bundle-install-with-docker-7bed453a5800#.xoqyjqgsw

 * [x] Be sure of the lib version install (libpng...)

-* [ ] Bug: Aborting when quit and reinstall bundle when he shouldn't

 * [ ] multi-server dev in the same time with easy find url to hit